-General Information 1.
-What is a complaint under ESSA?
-Who may file a complaint?
-How can a complaint be filed?
-4. How will a complaint filed with the LEA be How can a complaint be filed with the investigated?
-Department?
-What happens if a complaint is not resolved at the local level (LEA)?
-How will a complaint filed with the Department be investigated?
+- 4. How will a complaint filed with the LEA be investigated? - What happens if a complaint is not resolved at the local level (LEA)?

+Complaints filed with the Department

+- 6. How can a complaint be filed with the Department? - 7.
+How will a complaint filed with the Department be investigated? - 8.
 How are complaints related to equitable services to nonpublic school children handled differently?